PaulGhibs/P3_01_Xcode/README.md

 Did you said RPGcommand ?

 RpgCommand is a fighting game for two players.
-This project have been made under OpenClassRooms curses, as a third project.
+This project have been made under OpenClassRooms classes, as a third project.

 How can you Play ?
 Terminal ask you ton type name for three players in a team,